How to Hire a Salesforce Service Cloud Specialist

 - Can you explain how Omni-Channel Routing improves service efficiency?

-- How do you handle integration of Service Cloud with third-party tools?
+- How do you handle the integration of Service Cloud with third-party tools?

 - What are the best practices for setting up Live Agent and Chatbots?